htminuslab/Efinix_T20_Dev_Board/README.md

 # 6.1 Test we can communicate with the microcontroller

 After programming the on-board microcontroller we can test the communication by using the EfinixLoader program.
-The EfinixLoader is a simple program which takes an FPGA bitstream file (in hex) and uploads it to the Efinix T20Q100 FPGA.
+The EfinixLoader is a simple program which takes an FPGA bitstream file (in hex) and uploads it to the Efinix T20Q100 FPGA (or its internal Flash).

 **Navigate to the EfinixLoader directory for more information and source code for this loader.**